-Through policy advice and technical assistance to national and sub-national institutions, UNDP’s support is focused in five main areas of work: climate change and green growth, energy efficiency, REDD+, biodiversity conservation and environmental management as well as disaster risk reduction.
+Through policy advice and technical assistance to national and sub-national institutions, UNDP is a leading partner for sustainable development.
+Our support is focused in five main areas of work: climate change and green growth, energy efficiency, REDD+, biodiversity conservation and environmental management as well as disaster risk reduction.

 Focusing on Climate Change and Green Growth, UNDP has been instrumental in the development and implementation of key national policies and programmes for sustainable development, including the Climate Change Strategy (2011), National Target Programme to Respond to Climate Change, and the Party’s Resolution on Climate Change, Natural Resources and Environmental Protection (2013).
 UNDP also enabled the production of Viet Nam’s climate change scenarios (2011).

 UNDP was a strong advocate and a provider of substantial technical support for participation in Rio+20 and the formulation of the Viet Nam Green Growth Strategy (2012), which included targets to reduce the intensity of greenhouse gas emissions by 8-10 per cent from 2010’s level by 2020 and reduce energy consumption per unit of GDP by 1-1.5 per cent, per year.